 Last year, Theresa May used her speech at Conservative Party Conference to announce £2bn of new grant funding – the first money made available for building social homes since 2010.

 Two weeks ago, the prime minister used a speech at the National Housing Federation’s annual summit to announce another £2bn of long-term funding for housing associations.
-At the time, we asked ‘Is Theresa May getting serious about social housing?’, taking stock of the many small actions May’s governments have taken to end years of their outright hostility towards social homes and enable some social homes to be built.
+At the time, we asked ‘Is Theresa May getting serious about social housing?’, taking stock of the many small actions May’s governments have taken to end years of outright hostility towards social homes, and to enable some social homes to be built.

 But it was impossible to conclude that the prime minister was really getting serious, or really living up to her ambition to make fixing the housing crisis her top domestic priority.
 The changes her government had actually made were small, piecemeal, and entirely out of step with the sheer scale of the crisis we face.

 Then the prime minister dropped a bombshell.
 On Wednesday, Theresa May again used her conference speech to make a housing policy announcement.
 But this time it was a big one: an end to the cap on council borrowing for housebuilding.
 This is currently the single biggest barrier to councils that build homes delivering more of them.
 By removing the cap, the government is letting councils back onto the playing field.

 We don’t yet know the specifics, but this could be a big step forward for social housing, for more home-building overall and for the beginnings of a serious solution to our housing crisis.
 As the prime minister recognised in her speech, the country has never got close to building the 300,000 homes a year her government targets without local authorities as major players.

 Success from the efforts of many